The IDS-2 has been standardized on children and adolescents aged 5:0 to 20:11 years in:

 Learn more about the IDS-2 NormViewer technology.

-The reliability of the IDS-2 was established by measuring internal consistency using Cronbach’s alpha and with additional test-retest studies during the development of the UK edition.
+The reliability of the IDS-2 was established by measuring internal consistency using Cronbach’s alpha in each language, along with additional test-retest studies (when appropriate).